 8. Install the replacement speaker cable, and reassemble and test the computer.
+Replacement Note: To prevent a pinched cable, make sure the cable is routed as shown.

 - ESD wrist strap and mat

 - Magnetic Phillips #0 screwdriver

 - Black stick (Apple part number 922-5065) or other nonconductive nylon or plastic flatblade tool